sun00105/DateTimeValidator/README.md

 4. Run the application, providing input and output file paths as command-line arguments.

     ```sh
-    java -cp src main.DateTimeValidator "inputFilePath.txt" "outputFilePath.txt"
+    java -cp src main.DateTimeValidator <inputFilePath.txt> <outputFilePath.txt>
     ```

-   Replace `"inputFilePath.txt"` with the path to your input file containing date-time strings, and `"outputFilePath.txt"` with the desired output file path.
+   Replace `<inputFilePath.txt>` with the path to your input file containing date-time strings, and `<outputFilePath.txt>` with the desired output file path.

 ## Example Usage